method1020/Ash-Adventures/book.md

   * an abandoned mine is up north of us in the distance. a cave enterance is visible and some abandoned equipment.
   * d3puty looks into the trees and feels the presence of fae. he sees a sylvan tower.
   * lucy looks at the map from the brownies and shows that part of the map indicates a part of the map nearby and shows a brownie settlement not too far away.
+:
 * cliff climb.
   * ash and d3puty climb the cliff. lucy and kuran fall down.
   * aleric is walking around via the path. uses lucy's drift orb to light his way.
   * ash ties a rope around d3puty and and kuran climb up.
   * lucy chaces after aleric and follows with him up the path.
+:
+\page
+:
 * walk
   * aleric looks around adn doesnt see much.
   * kuran looks around and sees trees. notices a heavily overgrown guard tower. the vines and branches appear to be holding up the tower. there may be some left over stairs.
   * walls matted together to form little rooms at different parts under, around, and up the tower, and in the nearby trees. there is light coming through the cracks of a few of these.
   * ash recognizes these as an old sylvan sentinal tower.
   * ash gets closer and sees that there are signs of brownies.